jakevdp/jakevdp.github.com/source/_posts/2012-08-08-memoryview-benchmarks.markdown

     In [4]: timeit pairwise(X)
     1 loops, best of 3: 6.51 s per loop

-Just over a second to compute 250,000 distances.
-Not too bad... or is it?
+It takes nearly seven seconds to compute 250,000 distances.
+This is much too slow.

 ### Cython Speedup ###